jordansmedeiros/mascate-pro/README.md

 ## 📄 License

 Este projeto está sob a licença MIT.
-Veja o arquivo [LICENSE](LICENSE) para detalhes.

 ## 🆘 Suporte